BennieCopeland/POSExercise/TestList.md

 - ~~value ends in carriage return~~
 - ~~value ends in carriage return and newline~~
 - ~~value ends in multiple carriage returns and newlines~~

+## Decided that it wasn't this classes responsibility to check for  these
+- value is too short
+- value is too long
+- value contains invalid characters